EvanDarwin/edgesearch/README.md

 > The number of keywords in your search scales the number of KV reads that will occur.
 > Searching a keyword requires reading all of the available shards for each keyword.
+>
+> We run a Durable Object called `DurableReader` that allows us to bypass the 1k KV op limit, by splitting key lookups into individual requests.
+>
+> This means you should be able to do some insane queries and have it fetch all the keyword scoring data in a distributed manner.

 Some examples: